synfinatic/aws-sso-cli/docs/FAQ.md

 ## General Usage

-### How do I logout?

-There are two different kinds of AWS credentials that `aws-sso` deals with:

- 1. Your AWS IAM STS credentials for interacting with the AWS API
- 1. Your AWS SSO session tokens used to generate your AWS IAM STS credentials

-See the [flush command](commands.md#flush) for how to flush either or both of these.

 ### When will my credentials expire?

 Your credentials will expire based on how long your administrator allows.
 To see how long your credentials have until they expire, see the [list command](commands.md#list).

-### What happens when credentials expire?

-The next call to `aws-sso exec` or `aws-sso eval` will automatically refresh them as appropriate.

 ### Why can't aws-sso find my new role?